braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/initial_sdk_setup.md

 ### Step 1: Get the Xamarin binding

 A Xamarin binding is a way to use native libraries in Xamarin apps.
 The implementation of a binding consists of building a C# interface to the library, and then using that interface in your application.
-See [the Xamarin documentation][2].
+See the [ Xamarin documentation][2].

-There are two ways to include the Braze SDK binding.
+There are two ways to include the Braze SDK binding:

 #### Option 1: Nuget